codesport/admin-panel/README.md

 ![Stage 2 - Analysis of Controller's handleSelectedDetail Method](src/images/stage-2-controller-handleSelectedDetail.png "Stage 2: Analysis of Controller's handleSelectedDetail()")

-**Figure 6: Analysis of Controller's handleSelectedDetail Method**
+**Figure 7: Analysis of Controller's handleSelectedDetail Method**

 ### `render()`

-Finally, in Figure 7  we have the updated render method.
+Finally, in Figure 8  we have the updated render method.
 It sends its view presentation to `App.js` for rendering to the DOM:

 ![Stage 2 - Analysis of Controller's Render Method](src/images/stage-2-controller-render.png "Stage 2: Analysis of Controller's Render()")

-**Figure 7: Analysis of Controller's Render Method with Emphasis on Callback Sent to the Master Componennt**
+**Figure 8: Analysis of Controller's Render Method with Emphasis on Callback Sent to the Master Componennt**

 ## 2. Master.js Analysis

-Master.js and its callback are discussed in detail within Figure 7's comments.
+Master.js and its callback are already discussed in detail within Figure 8's comments.

-Of note, however, is that when passing arguments to other components, they are sent as objects.
+However, it is worth mentionin that when passing arguments to other components, they are sent as objects.
 These objects are accessed with the "props" paramenter combined with dot notation.

 ![Stage 2 - Analysis of the Master Functional Component](src/images/stage-2-master.png "Stage 2: The Master Functional Component")

-**Figure 8: The Master Component**
+**Figure 9: The Master Component**

 ## 3. Detail.js Analysis

 ![Stage 2 - The Detail Component](src/images/stage-2-detail.png "Stage 2: Detail Component")

-**Figure 9: The Detail Component**
+**Figure 10: The Detail Component**

 ---
 # Stage 3: Expand State by Adding Create and Delete Functionality